bbbradsmith/hatariB/README.md

 This is intended as an alternative or replacement for the older [Libretro Hatari Core](https://github.com/libretro/hatari).

 This is a work in progress.
+Once it has had some initial testing, I would like to submit it to Libretro.

 Emulator: [Hatari 2.4.1](https://git.tuxfamily.org/hatari/hatari.git/tag/?id=v2.4.1) 2022-08-03